lingo-reviews/tenets/go/dev/README.md

 ### api

 A tenet is a micro-service which talks to lingo over RPC.
 The api package is the RPC API.
-This is the low level transport code generated from api.proto which enables lingo to talk to your tenet.
+This is the low level transport code generated from api.proto which enables lingo to talk to the tenet.
 As a tenet author, you can safely ignore it.

 ### server

+The server package takes a tenet object and serves it up as an RPC server that lingo can talk to.
 There is only one method from the server package that you should need:

 ```go
 server.Serve(t tenet.Tenet)
 ```

 This should be called at the end of your main function.
-It takes a tenet object and serves it up as an RPC server that lingo can talk to.

 ### tenet

-There are only three interfaces you'll use to write a tenet.
-You'll find these in tenet/interface.go:
+The tenet package is used to write the tenet.
+It has three interfaces (tenet/interface.go):

 #### tenet.Tenet

 Tenet defines what the tenet is about and sets up anything needed before a review.
+It also starts the source code smelling with tenet.SmellNode and tenet.SmellLine.

 #### tenet.Review

-// Review allows you to raise issues when smelling lines and nodes.
+Review raises issues.
+It should only be used inside a function passed to tenet.SmellNode or tenet.SmellLine.

 #### tenet.File

-// File represents the current file being reviewed.
+File represents the current file being reviewed.

 ## Getting Started